arangodb/arangodb/Documentation/Books/Manual/Upgrading/VersionSpecific/Upgrading34.md

 Upon upgrading from 3.3 to 3.4, the following storage engine-specific data conversion tasks will be executed:

+- **MMFiles storage engine:**

-- for the MMFiles storage engine, all collection datafiles will be rewritten into a new data format.
+  All collection datafiles will be rewritten into a new data format.
 This data format is required in order to support using the collections with the ArangoSearch tool introduced in ArangoDB 3.4.